What if I told you I could get your site to the very top of Google’s search engine results page (SERP)?

 11. Write a Great Guest Post

-There are also many sites out there who’ll publish guest posts on their blog.
+There are also many sites out there that’ll publish guest posts on their blog.
 Find a website with a high enough domain authority and the time it takes to write a guest blog more than pays for itself in backlink value.

 However, there are a few things to keep in mind: